gsileo/gsileo.github.io/index.md

 * * *

 I am a PhD candidate in Economics at Georgetown University.
 My primary field of interest is empirical industrial organization.
-My secondary fields are public economics and environmental economics.
+My secondary fields are public and environmental economics.

 I am currently on the job market and am available for interviews, including at the ASSA 2023 Annual Meeting on January 6-8, 2023.